You are here

 How is Greenmarket funded?

 Farmers pay a fee to sell at Greenmarket.
-Grants and contributions are gratefully received from individual, foundations and corporations.
+Donations and grants are gratefully received from individual, foundations and corporations.
+Donate now.

 How do I get involved?